Josiah Leavitt: Leavitt embarks on a new career

 Other churches, now freed from the old Puritan strictures against musical instrument accompaniment, were soon ordering Leavitt's organs.
 The church of Newburyport, Massachusetts, in 1794 set up Leavitt's creation in the gallery of the meeting house, and subsequently showed off its acquisition.
 "This organ (which is certainly the most elegant of any in New England", noted the town's newspaper the Morning Star, "is about fifteen feet high, ten feet in breadth, and seven feet from front to rear, was built by Dr. Josiah Leavitt, an ingenious organ builder of Boston, for whose benefit there will be a contribution after service is over."

 Among other churches which ordered Leavitt organs were the Episcopal church of Dedham, Massachusetts, and TK.
 His business, though, was still spotty enough that he sometimes advertised his half-completed instruments for sale in regional newspapers.
-One 1793 ad in the Portsmouth, New Hampshire, Oracle of the Day noted that Leavitt had on hand "a Church-Organ nearly completed, (except the Case and Pipes)", which he would finish building to the buyer's specifications.
-Another instrument on hand in the former physician's workshop was "an elegant House-Organ with a Mahogany case, and which might be sufficient for a small Church or Society."
-Should the instrument prove inadequate, Leavitt's ad noted, he would take it back within one year in trade for a larger one.